 To earn your real estate license in Arkansas, you must be 18 years old, successfully complete the 60-hour prelicensing education requirement with an approved school, be fingerprinted, and pass the state and national portions of the Arkansas licensing exam.
-While the process to become a real estate agent is similar in most states, each state has its unique steps that must be adhered to.
-The four steps to becoming an Arkansas real estate agent are as follows:
+While the process to become a real estate agent is similar in most states, each state has unique steps that must be adhered to.
+The five steps to becoming an Arkansas real estate agent

 Learn more about our Arkansas real estate licensing packages and start studying now!

-Successfully pass both the Arkansas and National portions of the Pearson Vue Salesperson Real Estate Exam.
+You must successfully pass both the Arkansas and National portions of the Pearson Vue Salesperson Real Estate Exam.
+Registration and scheduling for the exam can be found on Pearson Vue.
+There are five exam locations in Arkansas, which can be found here.
 Be prepared on exam day with our exam prep QBank.